wearetheframers/frame-core-wip/docs/plugins.md

 - **with_memory**: Allows access to memory services for storing and retrieving information.
 While Framer has access to memory by default, if you want it to respond with RAG-like features and automatically determine when to use memory retrieval versus responding without looking into any memories, you need to ensure the `with_mem0_search_extract_summarize` permission is enabled.
 - **with_eq**: Enables emotional intelligence features for more nuanced interactions.
 - **with_shared_context**: Provides access to shared context services for collaboration.

+### Permissions

+To grant all permissions for all plugins (which is considered unsafe), you can pass `'all'` to the permissions list in the `FramerConfig`.
+This will enable all available plugins and services without restriction.

 ### Creating New Actions